 Keep What Works

-Collins mentioned that successful companies, “Experiment a lot and keep what works” in his book, “Built to Last: Successful Habits of Visionary Companies,” that was featured as one of our books of the month.
+Collins mentioned that successful companies, “Experiment a lot and keep what works” in his book, “Built to Last: Successful Habits of Visionary Companies,” which was featured as one of our books of the month.
 I've found that secret for success to be true in my own businesses.

 Creating a business is like growing a garden.
 Plant a bunch of stuff.
 Water and fertilize it, and pull the weeds.